NcsMng/EKCardGame/README.md

 # EKCardGame
-Exploding Kittens is a turn based card game.
-The goal is to eliminate the other members by making them draw exploding kitten cards making them go BOOM!
+Exploding Kittens is a strategic, turn-based card game where the objective is to outmaneuver opponents by forcing them to draw exploding kitten cards, leading to an explosive "BOOM!"
+The game is thoughtfully designed to facilitate seamless integration of future expansions.
-It is developed in a way that it allows future expansion to be seamlessly introduced.